HKAnalyticsuk/sales-analysis-excel/README.md

 Sales channel and campaign analysis using Excel pivot tables and charts

 ## Overview
-This project was completed as part of the BCG Introduction to Data for Decision Makers Job Simulation.
-The task involved analysing sales data across two marketing campaigns to determine which generated the most revenue and which channel was most effective at converting new customers.
+This project involved analysing sales data across two marketing campaigns to determine which generated the most revenue and which channel was most effective at converting new customers

 ## The Business Question
 A business ran two campaigns with different messaging approaches: